Chi Ceti

 The primary, component A, is an evolved K-type giant star with a stellar classification of F3 III.
 However, Houk and Swift (1999) listed a classification of F0 V, which would match an F-type main sequence star.
 It displays an infrared excess at a wavelength of 70 μm and thus is a candidate host of an orbiting debris disk.

-The common proper motion companion, component B, is a G-type main sequence star with a classification of G3 V. It is a BY Draconis variable with a periodicity of 8.92 days and a variable star designation of EZ Cet.
+The secondary, component Ba, shares common proper motion companion with the primary.
+It is a G-type main sequence star with a classification of G3 V. It is a BY Draconis variable with a periodicity of 8.92 days and a variable-star designation of EZ Ceti.

+The tertiary, component Bb, is a proper motion companion to Ba, separated by 6.72" from it.
+It is much smaller and fainter than either the primary of the secondary.